Sustainability Awareness Week 2023

 Feldman Center, DTech Lab, C110

 Holes in your favorite jeans?
 Moths ate your sweater?
 Can't sew a button on?
-Come to the SAW mending workshop and learn the sustainable art of clothing repair.
-Basic hand sewing as well as more advanced techniques like jean patching and sweater darning will be taught.
-Bring a garment to fix or just bring your interest to learn.
-Supplies will be provided.
+The SAW mending workshop provided information on the sustainable art of clothing repair.
+Basic hand sewing as well as more advanced techniques like jean patching and sweater darning were taught.
+Participants were encouraged to bring a garment to fix and supplies were provided.

 Nancy Brooke Smith, Mending Expert